3 Labor Details

 • Labor Support Group Engagements — The purpose of these engagements is defined through its title — to provide support to each other as you labor in the course.
 I will be creating discussion boards in Canvas to communicate for each LSG Engagement it will be your responsibility to be an engaged, contributing member of our class support group.
 Each of our LSG Engagements will have a unique prompt to encourage our discussion.
 As we labor through our learning, it is essential that we benefit from support and collaboration — these groups will hopefully provide this benefit.

-• Final Self-Assessment — At the end of the semester, I’ll be asking you to submit a “Final Self-Assessment” Google form that will contain questions/prompts regarding your labor and learning growth.
-In this form, you will be establishing the rationale for your final letter grade in the course.
+• Final Self-Assessment — At the end of the semester, I’ll be asking you to complete a “Final Self-Assessment” survey that will contain questions/prompts regarding your labor and learning growth.
+In this survey, you will be establishing the rationale for your final letter grade in the course.
 In short, you will describe what final grade and mastery level you feel best reflects your learning growth in the course while detailing the evidence and reflections that prove this self-assessment.
 Once I receive your self-graded assessment, I will respond with my thoughts on your final grade in the course.
 Together, we will arrive at the final grade that best reflects your mastery of the course learning aims!
+(NOTE: ALL labor must be completed for a student to choose an A as their final letter grade.)

 Attributions